SafeFlightEuroGNC/safeflighteurognc.github.io/2-Slides.md

 ---
 title: Slides
 nav: true
 ---------

 # Slides

-This page provides access to the presentation slides for the pre-conference tutorial workshop **“Control Barrier Functions in Aerospace: From Foundations to Real-World Applications”**.
+This page provides access to the presentation slides of the tutorial workshop **“Control Barrier Functions in Aerospace: From Foundations to Real-World Applications”**.

 The slides are provided as PDF files.
 Where supported by the browser, the slide decks can also be viewed directly on this page using the embedded PDF viewer.